 The guests were first refreshed with water and fragrant oil (Luke 7:38; Mark 7:4).
 A less frequent custom was that of supplying each guest with a robe to be worn during the feast (Eccles.
 9:8; Rev. 3:4-5; Matthew 22:11).
 At private banquets the master of the house presided; but on public occasions a “governor of the feast” was chosen (John 2:8).
 The guests were placed in order according to seniority (Genesis 43:33), or according to the rank they held (Proverbs 25:6-7; Matthew 23:6; Luke 14:7).

 As spoons and knives and forks are a modern invention, and were altogether unknown in the East, the hands alone were necessarily used, and were dipped in the dish, which was common to two of the guests (John 13:26).
 In the days of our Lord the guests reclined at table; but the ancient Israelites sat around low tables, cross-legged, like the modern Orientals.
-Guests were specially honored when extra portions were set before them (Gen. 43:34), and when their cup was filled with wine till it ran over (Ps.
-23:5).
-The hands of the guests were usually cleaned by being rubbed on bread, the crumbs of which fell to the ground, and were the portion for dogs (Matt.
-15:27; Luke 16:21).
+Guests were specially honored when extra portions were set before them (Genesis 43:34), and when their cup was filled with wine till it ran over (Psalm 23:5).
+The hands of the guests were usually cleaned by being rubbed on bread, the crumbs of which fell to the ground, and were the portion for dogs (Matthew 15:27; Luke 16:21).

-Birthday banquets are mentioned (Gen. 40:20; Matt.
-14:6).
-They were sometimes protracted, and attended with revelry and excess (Gen. 21:8; 29:22; 1 Sam.
-25:2,36; 2 Sam.
-13:23).
+Birthday banquets are mentioned (Genesis 40:20; Matthew 14:6).
+They were sometimes protracted, and attended with revelry and excess (Genesis 21:8; 29:22; 1 Samuel 25:2,36; 2 Samuel 13:23).
 Portions were sometimes sent from the table to poorer friends (Neh.
 8:10; Esther 9:19, 22).